 Can One Dog Catch This Problem From Another?
 Can It Spread To Me?

 There is no evidence that this is a transmissible disease.
-But in any case, it is always wise to wash your hands after touching these lesions (wounds).
-There is also always the possibility of producing “super resistant” bacteria that can spread to other family members if this problem is treated over-zealously with antibiotics.
+But in any case, it is always wise to wash your hands after touching these areas on your dog.
+There is also always the possibility of producing “super resistant” bacteria that can spread to other human, canine or feline family members when this problem is treated over-zealously or repeatedly with antibiotics.

 Could Some Of This Problem Be Rooted In My Pet’s Genes?

-The Broad Institute has made great progress in mapping the complete gene catalog (genome) of dogs, their work continued by others. (read here) They have also made great progress in understanding which genes favor compulsive and aggressive behavior in dogs. (ref1, ref2, ref3, ref4) That does not mean that love, patience, training and/or medication can not improve your pet’s situation.
-It might also help you understanding that we pet owners, and our pet’s earlier traumas might not be entirely responsible for our pet’s current psychological issues.
-Many pet owners who write to me feel that guilt and frustration.
+The Broad Institute has made great progress in mapping the complete gene catalog (genome) of dogs, their work continued by others. (read here) They have also made great progress in understanding which genes favor compulsive behaviors in dogs.
+That does not mean that love, patience, training and/or medication cannot improve your dog’s situation.
+It might also help you understanding that we pet owners, and our pet’s earlier traumas might not be responsible for our pet’s current health issues.
+Pet owners who write to me often feel that guilt and frustration.
 There is really no reason for them to feel that way.
-Try not to.